Water-App/waterme/README.md

 # WaterMe
-An iOS app to track water in take
+An iOS app to track water intake
-Test